 Small (Leadership) Team, Mixed Skills: A variety of skills are critical to successfully addressing data discovery problems.
-A Facilitator (Peter Fox) is needed to set and monitor direction, provide guidance for scoping the use case and what can be implemented and when.
+An experienced Facilitator (e.g., Peter Fox.
+Deborah McGuinness) is needed to set and monitor direction, provide guidance for scoping the use case and what can be implemented and when.
 Team formation is important and often success depends on good team design and recruitment.
 Roles include: domain experts(i.e. domain researchers), including data and information product knowledge, knowledge representation and information modeling, software engineering, and someone to be a scribe.

 Analysis: This (ongoing and iterative) step includes review (and scoping when applicable) of the use case narrative and normal flow, the actors, the data and related resources, and generation of use case and activity diagrams.
 In this analysis the goal is to cover a wide range of key attributes for example: analysis of data quality, provenance, completeness, fitness for use.
 These attributes are captured in the use case document.